 Visit the Zona Cafetera and sample the world-renowned local coffee as part of Culture Trip’s eight-day adventure through the Colombian Andes, led by our dedicated Local Insider.

-WakeCup Experience Tour
+WakeCup Experience Tour, Pijao

-Bogotá is home to a burgeoning specialty coffee scene, with excellent cafés serving third-wave Colombian coffee seemingly popping up on every corner these days.
-A growing number of coffee entrepreneurs are taking advantage of this wave of quality coffee with tours to coffee shops, where participants can discover the world of Colombian specialty coffee, and learn from the world-class baristas brewing it.
-The best of the bunch is the Specialty Coffee Experience from Flavors of Bogotá, which visits at least three different cafés around the city.
+Bogotá is home to a burgeoning specialty coffee scene, with excellent cafés serving third-wave Colombian coffee on just about every corner.
+A growing number of coffee entrepreneurs are taking advantage of this wave of quality coffee with tours to coffee shops, on which you can discover the world of Colombian specialty coffee, and learn from the world-class baristas brewing it.
+The best of the bunch is the Specialty Coffee Experience by Flavors of Bogotá, which takes you to at least three different cafés around the city.